nathanjhood/UBento/README.md

 The Ubuntu distro that's available from the MS Store is invoked via a snap called "install RELEASE" which provides the Ubuntu.exe on the Windows-side.
 This is a nice interoperability, but the snap requirements are quite costly in both storage and performance.

 Instead, we can pull Ubuntu-Minimal (Approx. 74mb) from a Docker container, and launch that in WSL.
-Ubuntu-Minimal has the "unminimize" command which rehydrates the install into the full server version of Ubuntu, and from there we can build a much more streamlined Ubuntu with fewer runtime dependencies and background service requirements (compare by running 'service --status-all'...) and tailor the environment towards a full-powered development environment (with full GUI/desktop support via an encrypted Windows X-Server) with a much reduced footprint and in many cases, improved runtime performances.
+Ubuntu-Minimal has the "unminimize" command which rehydrates the install into the full server version of Ubuntu, and from there we can build a much more streamlined Ubuntu with fewer runtime dependencies and background service requirements (compare by running 'service --status-all'...) and tailor the environment towards a full-powered development environment (with full GUI/desktop support via an encrypted Windows X-Server) with a much reduced footprint, and in many cases, improved runtime performances.

 This will hopefully get compiled into an interactive bash script, if time permits.
 Meanwhile check /etc/profile.d/ubento_helpers.sh (credit to X410 for the original scripts - see refs) and /etc/skel/.profile and .bashrc files to get the idea.